 Check that all lug nuts are present, free of cracks and distortions, and show no signs of looseness such as rust trails or shiny threads.

 Make sure all bolt holes are not cracked or distorted.

 Spacers or Budd Spacing

-If equipped, check that spacers are not bent, damaged, or rusted through.

-Spacers should be evenly centered, with the dual wheels and tires evenly separated.
+If equipped, check that spacers are not bent, damaged, or rusted through; and are centered with dual tires evenly separated.